ogavrisevs/ogavrisevs.github.io/_posts/2016-02-22-docker-in-scale.markdown

 Pre-Installing Jenkins plugins.
 -------------------------------
 When image with Jenkins will be executed to create container we can execute custom bash scripts.
 One way of installing Jenkins plugins is to download plugin files `*.hpi` and place them in Jenkins plugin folder `/usr/share/jenkins/ref/plugins` before Jenkins applications is started.
 This is similar process as loading `*.jar` files to Java applications by providing lib path to `%CLASSLOADER`.
-Officall Jenkins Dockerfile already provides this functionality by "plugins.sh" script and "plugins.txt" file.
+Official Jenkins Dockerfile already provides this functionality by "plugins.sh" script and "plugins.txt" file.
 All we need to do is ensure booth files are stored in docker image and "plugins.sh" is executed when image is started:

 `Dockerfile`